crossplane-contrib/provider-aws/README.md

 ## Contributing

-Stack-AWS is a community driven project and we welcome contributions.
+Stack-AWS is a community-driven project and we welcome contributions.
 See the Crossplane [Contributing](https://github.com/crossplaneio/crossplane/blob/master/CONTRIBUTING.md) guidelines to get started.

 ## Report a Bug